Russian Germans in North America: United States

 The highest concentrations of Germans from Russia were mainly in the Great Plains.
 By 1910, North Dakota had the largest population of them, followed by Kansas, Colorado, South Dakota, Nebraska, and Oklahoma.
 Over time, many of them drifted further west into Montana, Oregon, Washington, and California.
 States in the Great Lakes region such as Illinois, Wisconsin, and Michigan had sizable populations of Germans from Russia as well.

 By 1990, approximately one million descendants of Germans from Russia lived in the United States.
-Many of those descendants today often describe their ancestry as simply being German, and have become a subgroup of German Americans.
+Many of those descendants today often describe their ancestry as simply being German and have become a subgroup of German Americans.
+In the 2000 Census, North Dakota reported 43.9% of the population identified as having German ancestry.
+In 1910, 5% of the population of North Dakota had been born in Russia; it is likely that most were ethnic Germans.

 In 2019, a crowdsourced survey was conducted by Sandy Schilling Payne that analyzed approximately 150 years of migration patterns within the United States.
 It was reported that California had the highest number of places where Germans from Russia and their descendants resided.
-Factors such as the Great Depression, the Dust Bowl, and World War II prompted many to relocate from hard hit states in the Midwest to California.
+Factors such as the Great Depression, the Dust Bowl, and World War II prompted many to relocate from hard-hit states in the Midwest to California.

 Cities

 Other Volga Germans made new lives in the industrializing American cities, especially in Chicago, which had an immense upsurge in immigration from Eastern Europe during that time.
 The largest area of concentrated settlement was in Jefferson Park, on the city's Northwest Side, mostly between 1907 and 1920.
 By 1930, 450 families of the Evangelical faith were living in that area, most of whom originated from Wiesenseite.
 Later, during the period of suburbanization, many of their descendants moved out to outlying areas such as Maywood and Melrose Park.
-Many families living in the Jefferson Park central business district along Lawrence and Milwaukee Avenue have Volga German immigrant ancestors.
+Many families living in the Jefferson Park central business district along Lawrence and Milwaukee Avenues have Volga German immigrant ancestors.

 A community of Volga Germans developed in Portland, mainly concentrated in Albina.
-Outsiders often described this area as "Little Russia," despite their ethnic German identity.
+Outsiders often described this area as "Little Russia" despite their ethnic German identity.

 Another urban center that attracted numerous Volga German families was Denver, specifically the neighborhood of Globeville.

 During the first two decades of the 20th century, the Chicago neighborhood of Jefferson Park was the point of initial settlement for many Volga German immigrants.